norsk-datateknikk/SVA-Utility/README.md

 # csv2network
-Converts CSV files from Sigilent Vector Spectrum Analyzers to a Scikit RF network.
+Converts CSV files from Spectrum & Vector Network Analyzer to a Scikit RF network.

 By Norsk Datateknikk.
 Contact for consulting and product develpment at https://norskdatateknikk.no/